helvellyn-io/temporal-chaos/README.md

 # chaos
 Temporal Chaos Experiments

 * Project using the Temporal framework to enable chaos experiments on a component at any level of the OSI stack.
-Most of whcih need to be written :)
+Most of which still need to be written :)

-  - Targeted/random deleteion of pods
+  - Targeted/random deleteion of pods (GA)
-  - Targeting/ranom deletion of deployments
+  - Targeting/ranom deletion of deployments (GA)
   - Targeted/random deletion of nodes
   - Inject latency for gRPC/HTTPS response
   - TCP/IP fault injection